 Datasets from these surveys are freely available to interested researchers via the Odum Institute’s Dataverse at the University of North Carolina (search for Listening to Mothers).
 We encourage researchers to use and adapt items in our questionnaires.
 However, researchers who are not collaborating with our investigator team may not use our trademark, Listening to Mothers.

-The Listening to Mothers in California survey is a statewide population-based survey of women who gave birth in late 2016.
-The survey will provide extensive, timely, previously unavailable data about women’s maternity care experiences and views of their care.
-Learn more and access survey materials as they become available here.
+The Listening to Mothers in California survey is a statewide population-based survey of women who gave birth in California hospitals in 2016.
+The survey provides extensive, timely, previously unavailable data about women’s maternity care experiences and views of their care.
+Learn more and access a digital report, full survey report, issue briefs, fact sheets, the survey questionnaire and other materials here.

 Listening to Mothers III: Pregnancy and Birth (2013)

 This report explores women's experiences from before pregnancy through the months after birth.
 Funded by the W.K.
 Kellogg Foundation, the survey polled 2,400 women who gave birth in U.S. hospitals from 2011 to 2012.
 Major survey findings show that a medically intensive experience continues to be the norm and that evidence-based practices are underutilized.